omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 <re-img src="geo-blind.png"></re-img>

 * **Geo-balanced**.
 Pay so that everyone receives the same amount, regardless of where they live.
 This means the company will pay very different amounts for each employee.
-For example, costs in one country in Europe can be twice what they are in another country.
+Gergely Orosz [documents how the cost can vary by the employer by 13-42%](https://twitter.com/GergelyOrosz/status/1520025987425218562)!

 <re-img src="geo-balanced.png"></re-img>